 DNS Request to Suspicious Top Level Domain

-lowDetects DNS queries from Linux systems to commonly abused top-level domains used by malware for C2, exfiltration, or payload delivery.
+lowDetects DNS queries originating from Linux systems to commonly abused top-level domains that malware authors frequently use for command and control (C2), data exfiltration, or payload delivery.

 Detection queries are available on the platform.
 Get full rules →